jonnyhoeven/workshop/WORKSHOP.md

 ## Access the cluster using kubectl

 Kubeconfig is a file that holds information about cluster, including the hostname, certificate authority, and authentication information.
-It's installed by kubectl at `~/.kube/config` by default, and can be used by other applications to connect to the cluster.
+It's located at `~/.kube/config` by default, and can be used by other applications to connect to the cluster.
 Keep this file secure, it's the **key** to your cluster.

 In normal situations you'll need to obtain the kubeconfig file from one of the Kubernetes cluster control nodes, if running locally K3D can provide the kubeconfig file.

-You can get the config from k3d by running:
+You can get the config from K3D by running:

 ```bash
 sudo k3d kubeconfig get workshop > kubeconfig.yaml
 ```

-- Update your `~/.kube/config` file with the newly generated `kubeconfig.yaml` file.
+- Update your `~/.kube/config` file with the newly generated [kubeconfig.yaml](./kubeconfig.yaml) file.

 e.g. on linux: